Divinemonk/my_programs_dumps/README.md

 ## monitormode
 - Change your network interface to monitor mode (and back to managed mode) with one command.
 - Sometimes the script works, interface is changed to monitor mode but unable to detect the change and dispalys failed.
-Try `iw dev` or similar commands to check the interface mode manually
+Try `iw dev` or similar commands to check the interface mode manually.
 ```
 [usage]:  `./monitor-mode <interface> <mode>`